Weight Room Design 101

 - 8. Equipment selection and sale – you and your staff have the opportunity to choose the equipment that best fits your student athlete’s needs as well as the facilitator of the weight room.
-Ordering equipment, furnishings and other items for the new facility with the construction timeline kept in mind proves vital.
-Scheduling the delivery and assembly of this equipment is important so that you do not limit the progress from either the construction or the equipment installer’s perspective.
-Timing, and time management is important in this stage of the design project.
+Ordering equipment, furnishings, and other items for the new facility with the construction timeline kept in mind prove vital.
+Scheduling the delivery and assembly of this equipment is important so that you do not limit the progress from either the construction of the equipment installer’s perspective.
+Timing and time management is important in this stage of the design project.

 As a designer with 25 years of experience, I’ve worked with almost every brand in the business.
 I understand manufacturing, and dealer infrastructure, pricing, and pitfalls.

 A professional designer can open your field of view to relevant value drivers.
 Remember, a designer’s incentive isn’t to sell equipment.
 If it is – you’ve got an equipment salesperson, not a designer.
 This tip is not so obvious to influencers or key players in the equipment buying process.